ondrej17/kabuto/README.md

 The log of script is both printed to console and written in file `src/kabuto.log`.

 The example run and simulation are located in `example` folder.

+TODO: add command that show the stdout to console and also saves it to file

  ## Code Structure
  * `README.md`